One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Methodology

 where $\Delta H = H(\pi_\theta^{k+1} \mid s) - H(\pi_\theta^{k} \mid s)$ and $H(\pi_\theta^{k} \mid s) = -\sum_{a} \pi_\theta^{k}(a \mid s)\, \log \pi_\theta^{k}(a \mid s)$ represents the policy entropy at step $k$ for state $s$, $A(s,a)$ denotes the advantage of action $a$, and ${Cov}_{a \sim \pi_\theta^{k}(\cdot \mid s)}(\cdot,\cdot)$ denotes the covariance calculated for all possible actions $a$ under the policy $\pi_\theta^{k}(\cdot \mid s)$ at step $k$.
 It reveals that when the covariance at step $k$ is high, forward exploration leads to significant policy entropy loss, implying that high-covariance nodes are critical decision nodes.

 Based on these findings, we conduct policy entropy control on the above two types of critical decision nodes.
-For nodes $N_{high\_cov}$ with high covariance, we extract a small portion $\phi \cdot N_{high\_cov}$ and apply the clipped policy gradient optimization proposed in~\citep{entropy_cov}:
+For nodes $N_{high\_cov}$ with high covariance, we extract a small portion $\phi \cdot N_{high\_cov}$ and apply the clipped policy gradient optimization proposed in Cui et al.~\shortcite{entropy_cov}:

 This approach enables the model to explore high-covariance nodes while restricting certain nodes to perform only forward propagation, effectively mitigating the neural network’s overfitting and preserving policy entropy.
 However, for the nodes $N_{\mathrm{first\_step}}$ corresponding to initial item placements, clipping may adversely affect the model’s convergence.
-Hence, we apply a tailored policy drifting method, similar to~\citet{liu2025cpgd}. \\
+Hence, we apply a tailored policy drifting method, similar to Liu et al.~\shortcite{liu2025cpgd}.

 $J_{p}(\theta)$ denotes the policy loss term, which includes a penalty $P_{policy} = |log(\frac{\pi_{\theta}(a_{t} \mid s_{t})}{\pi_{\theta_{old}}(a_{t} \mid s_{t})})|$.
 The method mitigates policy deviation during initial item placement, weakens backpropagation intensity, and avoids premature convergence to local optima, thereby slowing policy entropy loss.